Skip to main content

 Side panelside_panel.default_path or sidebar_action.default_panelpersistent companion UI alongside the current tab

-DevTools pagedevtools_pagedebugging or inspection tools for developers
+DevTools pagedevtools_pagedebugging or inspection tools for your extension

 New tab overridechrome_url_overrides.newtabfull-screen extension-owned browser surface